Cause-effect perception in an object place task: Methods

 \subsubsection{Setup}

 The participant is seated in a frame with a monitor pointing downwards and mounted right above the head.
 The haptic device is then placed in front and in reach of the test subject.
 To make the content of the monitor available, an angled mirror is placed directly in front of the subject.
 The mirror thus also hides the participant's hand.
-Note that the frame blocks the participant's peripheral view by the way it is constructed.
+Note that the frame blocks the participant's peripheral view due to its construction.